Justin-Bento/Odin-Landing-Page/README.md

 **Images Used In This Project.**, belong to Nick Karvounis you can find his Unsplash Profile here https://unsplash.com/@nickkarvounis

 **Fonts family Used In This Project.**  is Synonym it was designed by Indian Type Foundry

+### Reflection

+---

+After working on this project for two days.
+I realised I forgot to check my code before deployment.
+As the styles on my local machine and the styles launched on github pages did not match.
+When I went to check my code I found out I was using old variable names.
+This ment that the page rendered incorrectly because it called an old variable name that no longer existed.